TaranChase/my-portfolio-website/README.md

 5. Technologies USed
 - HTML5 - For structured content and semantic layout.
 - CSS3 - Styling, animation, hover effect and glow effects.
--JavaScript - Interacrive hover effect on navigation links in the navbar.
+- JavaScript - Interacrive hover effect on navigation links in the navbar.